UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 * try-catch is an advanced, but very important technique.
    * It is far from unique to C++.
 Almost every modern languages has a try-catch equivalent (most use very similar syntax)
 * It is hoped that you were able to use the debugger to track down the line that crashed.
    * This is a **vital skill** that you are encouraged to practise during these labs AND when you attempt your coursework.
+* Again, note how `cout` and `cerr` are both used.
+One is developer focused (to aid crash reporting and diagnostics) and the other is user focused (so they can report the bug).

 ### Using find

 In this section, we introduce you to a couple other useful functions:

 * `find()` - can search for a string within another string, returning the character position (if successful) or -1 if not successful.
-* `substr()` - can be used to extract a string from within another string
+* `substr()` - can be used to extract a smaller string from within another larger string

 | TASK | 12-findAndSubstr |
 | - | - |